-The Cybersecurity Maturity Model Certification (CMMC) is the latest security framework mandated by the DoD for any contractor that sells into the Defense Department.
+The Cybersecurity Maturity Model Certification 2.0 (CMMC 2.0) is a unified standard for implementing cybersecurity across the Department of Defense (DoD), as well as any contractor that works with it.
 It verifies that suitable levels of cybersecurity systems and processes are established to ensure fundamental cyber hygiene practices.
-CMMC is designed to secure CUI stored on networks of DoD contractors.
+CMMC is designed to secure controlled unclassified information (CUI) stored on networks of DoD contractors.

 Who Needs CMMC?

 CMMC 2.0 is currently not mandatory until the proposed CMMC 2.0 standard is finalized under title 32.
 A future requirement for CMMC 2.0 compliance is entirely foreseeable.
 CMMC 2.0 level 1 compliance can be achieved through a self-assessment.

 What Are the CMMC Levels?

 The CMMC model includes 3 levels, each with a corresponding set of practices and processes.
 The DoD may require contractors to meet both the associated practices and the given processes to achieve each specific CMMC level.
 Level 3 is currently undefined, but is likely to be similar to the previous CMMC 1.0 level 5, per guidance in the Federal Register.
 Below is a summary of the process and practice standards for each of CMMC’s five levels.

 Level 1 parallels the FAR 52.204-21 requirements, which all federal contractors must meet.
 If you’re already doing business with the DoD, you should already be compliant.
 The 17 controls outlined in Level 1 are all basic cyber hygiene practices and outline the bare minimum any contractor should already have established.

 CMMC 2.0 Level 2